ExploreASL/ExploreASL/External/SPMmodified/toolbox/cat12/Contents.txt

 % of SPM12 (Wellcome Department of Cognitive Neurology) to provide computational
 % morphometry.
 It is developed by Christian Gaser and Robert Dahnke (University
 % of Jena, Departments of Psychiatry and Neurology) and is available to the
-% scientific community under the terms of the GNU General Public License.
+% scientific community under the terms of the GNU General Public Licence as
+% published by the Free Software Foundation; either version 2 of the Licence,
+% or (at your option) any later version.
+%
+% If you use any CAT12 code for commercial application, please email
+% christian.gaser@uni-jena.de.
 %
 % General files
 %   INSTALL.txt                      - installation instructions